katreparitosh/katreparitosh.github.io/_pages/Personal.md

 <b> Birding and Photography :camera: </b>

 When I was 10 years old, I developed a deep interest in <a href = "https://en.wikipedia.org/wiki/Ornithology"> Ornithology </a>, Bird-watching and Photography.
-As a school-going kid, I would regularly go out on weekends to <i>bird</i> with my friends, come home, edit the photographs on Photoshop, and upload on Facebook.
+As a school-going kid, I would regularly go out on weekends to <i>bird</i> with my friends, come home, edit the photographs on Adobe Photoshop, and upload on Facebook.
 This was a ritual until high-school, but now, birding and nature-walks have become more personal and relaxing ventures :)
 <br>

 <img src = "/images/Github Club.jpg">